-There has been a school at Edwards and Observatory since 1823.
-The building to the left was build in 1872 at a time when Hyde Park was largely rural.
+There has been a school at Edwards and Observatory since 1823, when the two-room Mornington School first was built.
+That was replaced in 1872 with a new building, at a time when Hyde Park was largely rural.
 Suburban development began in the 1890s, and a new school was needed for the growing population.
 The building currently standing was designed by architect Samuel Hannaford, one of Cincinnati’s most famous architects and is noted for its twin turrets and magnificent gabled red tile roof.
 The four-story building was constructed and dedicated in 1902.
 With the continued development of more and more homes in Hyde Park additional space was needed in the school.
 The 1872 structure was still used until the 1920s, at which time it was torn down to make room for a two-story brick addition with a gym to the rear that was connected to the original building and opened in 1927.
 Both of these buildings are still standing today.

 Hyde Park Elementary School was closed in 2005 due to a decline in the student population.
 The building was then used as a temporary location for Kilgour and Mt.
 Washington schools while their buildings were being renovated.